 “(D) Investments shall be distributed to the eligible business in installments based upon completion of specific milestones clearly described in the eligible business's individualized business plan.”.

-(e) Section 2167 (D.C.
-Official Code § 2-281.06) is amended as follows:

-(1) The heading is amended by striking the word “investment” and inserting the word “grant” in its place.
+(e) Section 2166 (D.C.
+Official Code § 2-281.05) is amended by striking the phrase “The Fund Manager” and inserting the phrase “A Fund Manager” in its place.

+(f) Section 2167 (D.C.
+Official Code § 2-281.06) is amended to read as follows:

+“Sec.
+2167.
+Recovery of District grant.

 (2) The text is amended to read as follows:

 “The Mayor shall reserve the right to recover the amount of the District’s initial grant or any subsequent grant of funds to the Fund Manager for deposit into the Fund and may exercise this right if the Fund Manager does not, within a reasonable period, as determined by the Mayor, place investments into eligible businesses in an amount equal to the amount of the District's initial grant or any subsequent grant of funds to the Fund Manager for deposit into the Fund.”.

+Sec.
+2203.
+Applicability.

+This subtitle shall apply as of the effective date of the Fiscal Year 2022 Budget Support Emergency Act of 2021.

+SUBTITLE U. DC LOW INCOME HOUSING TAX CREDIT

+Sec.
+2211.
+Short title.

+This subtitle may be cited as the “DC Low Income Housing Tax Credit Amendment Act of 2021”.

+Sec.
+2212.
+Chapter 48 of Title 47 of the District of Columbia Official Code is amended as follows:

+(a) Section 47-4801(8) is amended to read as follows:

+“(8) “Qualified project” means a rental housing development in the District that receives an allocation of federal low-income housing tax credits under 26 U.S.C. § 42(h)(1) or (4) after October 1, 2021, and with respect to which an extended low-income housing commitment pursuant to 26 U.S.C. § 42(h)(6)(B) between the owner of the rental housing development and the Department is executed on or after October 1, 2021.”.

+(b) Section 47-4803 is amended as follows:

+(1) Subsection (a) is amended by striking the phrase “equal to 25% of the value” and inserting the phrase “up to 25% of the value” in its place.

+(2) Subsection (b)(1)(A) is amended by striking the phrase “at least 80% of the per dollar sale” and inserting the phrase “an amount that exceeds the lesser of $0.70 per $1.00 in District of Columbia low-income housing tax credit or 80% of the per dollar sale” in its place.

 TITLE III.
 PUBLIC SAFETY AND JUSTICE